KKamJi98/aws-pick/README.md

 AWS Pick (`awspick`) is a command-line utility that helps you quickly switch between different AWS profiles defined in your `~/.aws/config` file.
 It automatically updates your shell environment by modifying the `AWS_PROFILE` environment variable in your `~/.zshrc` file.

+## Project History

+This project has evolved through several iterations:

+- **2025-06-07**: Enhanced error handling and improved code documentation
+- **2025-06-06**: Improved documentation and clarified development guidelines
+- **2025-06-05**: Added single-file launcher script (`aws_pick.py`) for easier execution
-> **Project History**: This project was originally named "aws-profile-switcher" with the CLI command "awswitch", but has been renamed to "aws-pick" with the CLI command "awspick" for better clarity and usability.
+- **2025-06-05**: Project renamed from "aws-profile-switcher" (CLI command "awswitch") to "aws-pick" (CLI command "awspick") for better clarity and usability

 ## Features